Gerald Boland: Sinn Féin to Fianna Fáil

-Boland was amongst the first in Sinn Féin to call for an end of the party's abstentionism from Dail Eireann, believing it to be a political dead end.
+Boland was amongst the first in Sinn Féin to call for an end to the party's abstentionism from Dáil Éireann, believing it to be a political dead end.
 Party leader Éamon de Valera proposed that the party abandon this policy and take their seats in the Dáil if changes were made to the oath of allegiance to the British monarch.
 His proposal was defeated and de Valera and his supporters, including Boland, left Sinn Féin.
 Shortly after this split, a new party emerged called Fianna Fáil, with de Valera acting as leader and the other disillusioned Republican TDs joining.
 Boland was vital in transferring many members from Sinn Féin to Fianna Fáil.
 Fianna Fáil briefly also had an abstentionist policy but in 1927 a new law forced Fianna Fáil TDs to take the oath of allegiance and take their seats in the Dáil.
 Fianna Fáil dismissed the Oath as "an empty formula".

 Boland worked alongside Seán Lemass in building up Fianna Fáil's grassroots support and organisation, with Boland giving particular attention to the party's rural apparatus.
 In the September 1927 general election Fianna Fáil came within four seats of the ruling Cumann na nGaedheal party.
 The latter formed a coalition of sorts with the Farmers' Party and returned to government.